Houthis: Media

 The Houthis are said to have "a huge and well-oiled propaganda machine".
 They have established "a formidable media arm" with the Lebanese Hezbollah's technical support.
 The format and content of the group's leader, Abdul-Malik al-Houthi's televised speeches are said to have been modeled after those of Hezbollah's Secretary General, Hassan Nasrallah.
 Following the peaceful youth uprising in 2011, the group launched its official TV channel, Almasirah.
-"The most impressive part" of Houthi propaganda, though, is their media print which includes 25 print and electronic publications.
+The group operates up to 25 print and electronic newspapers, along with various online news services.

+One of the most versatile form of Houthi mass media are the zawamil, a genre of primarily tribal oral poetry embedded in Yemen's social fabric.
+The zamil, rooted in cultural tradition, has been weaponised by the Houthis as a tool of propaganda and remains one of the most popular and rapidly growing platforms of Houthi propaganda, sung by popular vocalists like Issa Al-Laith and disseminated through various social media platforms including YouTube, Twitter and Telegram.
+The Spectator describes Houthi zawamil as its most successful part of their propaganda, stressing the movement's claimed virtues of piety, bravery and poverty in comparison with the corruption, wealth and hypocrisy of their adversaries, the Saudi-led coalition, and Arab states allied to Israel.

-Houthis also utilize radios as an effective means of spreading influence, storming radio stations and confiscating equipment of radio stations that do not adhere to what they're allowed to broadcast by the Houthis.
-A Houthi fundraising campaign through a radio station affiliated with Iran-backed Houthi rebels has collected 73.5 million Yemeni rials ($132,000) for the Lebanese militant group Hezbollah.
+The Houthis use radio as an effective tool for spreading influence, often seizing stations and confiscating equipment from outlets that fail to comply with their broadcast restrictions.
+In 2019, a Yemeni radio station aligned with the group raised 73.5 million Yemeni rials ($132,000) in a fundraising campaign for the Lebanese militant group Hezbollah.

-Another western-based media, "Uprising Today", is also known to be extensively pro-Houthi.

-Combat and military
+Military

-In 2009, US Embassy sources have reported that Houthis used increasingly more sophisticated tactics and strategies in their conflict with the government as they gained more experience, and that they fought with religious fervor.
+In 2009, U.S. Embassy sources have reported that Houthis used increasingly more sophisticated tactics and strategies in their conflict with the government as they gained more experience, and that they fought with religious fervor.

 Armed strength

+Aerial capabilities

+The Houthis exert partial control over the Yemeni Air Force, and possess key air bases such as Al-Dailami and Al Hudaydah.
+The Houthi air force consists of a single Northrop F-5 fighter jet, which was seized from the Yemeni government.
+The group also flew a Soviet-era Mikoyan MiG-29 during a military parade over Sanaa in 2023.
+They also operate Mil Mi-17 helicopters seized during the civil war.